ChelzyGraXel/Spotify2023/README.md

     import seaborn as sns

 #### STEP 5.3: Distribution of released_year and artist_count (Graphing)
 What is the distribution of released_year and artist_count?
 Are there any noticeable trends or outliers?
+At first, I am having second thoughts if I would use histogram or boxplot to graph the data being asked to be obsserved.
+I have decided to use boxplot because it is easier to determine the outliers in this type of graphing.
+As follows, there are two boxplot graph for released_year and artist_count separately.

 **Boxplot Graph of Released Year**